Parallax Volatility Advisers L.P. Sells 22,509 Shares of First Reserve Sustainable Growth Corp. (NASDAQ:FRSG)

-Parallax Volatility Advisers L.P. trimmed its position in First Reserve Sustainable Growth Corp.
-(NASDAQ:FRSG – Get Rating) by 56.7% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 17,200 shares of the company’s stock after selling 22,509 shares during the period.
+Parallax Volatility Advisers L.P. lowered its holdings in shares of First Reserve Sustainable Growth Corp.
+(NASDAQ:FRSG – Get Rating) by 56.7% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 17,200 shares of the company’s stock after selling 22,509 shares during the period.
 Parallax Volatility Advisers L.P.’s holdings in First Reserve Sustainable Growth were worth $169,000 at the end of the most recent reporting period.

-Several other large investors have also recently bought and sold shares of the company.
-Marshall Wace LLP boosted its holdings in First Reserve Sustainable Growth by 20.0% in the 3rd quarter.
-Marshall Wace LLP now owns 994,257 shares of the company’s stock valued at $9,764,000 after purchasing an additional 165,748 shares during the period.
-Periscope Capital Inc. boosted its holdings in First Reserve Sustainable Growth by 65.1% in the 3rd quarter.
-Periscope Capital Inc. now owns 957,356 shares of the company’s stock valued at $9,401,000 after purchasing an additional 377,556 shares during the period.
-Cubist Systematic Strategies LLC boosted its holdings in First Reserve Sustainable Growth by 44.5% in the 3rd quarter.
-Cubist Systematic Strategies LLC now owns 955,482 shares of the company’s stock valued at $9,383,000 after purchasing an additional 294,202 shares during the period.
-Nomura Holdings Inc. raised its position in shares of First Reserve Sustainable Growth by 6.4% during the 2nd quarter.
-Nomura Holdings Inc. now owns 939,760 shares of the company’s stock valued at $9,184,000 after buying an additional 56,300 shares in the last quarter.
-Finally, Aristeia Capital LLC raised its position in shares of First Reserve Sustainable Growth by 2.5% during the 3rd quarter.
-Aristeia Capital LLC now owns 737,556 shares of the company’s stock valued at $7,243,000 after buying an additional 18,250 shares in the last quarter.
-73.56% of the stock is owned by institutional investors.
+Several other hedge funds have also bought and sold shares of the business.
+OTA Financial Group L.P. boosted its stake in First Reserve Sustainable Growth by 13.1% during the third quarter.
+OTA Financial Group L.P. now owns 43,239 shares of the company’s stock worth $424,000 after acquiring an additional 5,000 shares in the last quarter.
+Shaolin Capital Management LLC raised its holdings in First Reserve Sustainable Growth by 15.6% in the third quarter.
+Shaolin Capital Management LLC now owns 115,629 shares of the company’s stock worth $1,135,000 after buying an additional 15,629 shares during the last quarter.
+Ergoteles LLC purchased a new position in First Reserve Sustainable Growth in the first quarter worth about $158,000.
+Aristeia Capital LLC raised its holdings in First Reserve Sustainable Growth by 2.5% in the third quarter.
+Aristeia Capital LLC now owns 737,556 shares of the company’s stock worth $7,243,000 after buying an additional 18,250 shares during the last quarter.
+Finally, Glazer Capital LLC raised its holdings in First Reserve Sustainable Growth by 46.6% in the third quarter.
+Glazer Capital LLC now owns 61,831 shares of the company’s stock worth $607,000 after buying an additional 19,655 shares during the last quarter.
+Institutional investors own 73.56% of the company’s stock.

 First Reserve Sustainable Growth Corp. does not have significant operations.
 It intends to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses.
 The company was incorporated in 2021 and is based in Stamford, Connecticut.